AnyDSL/MimIR/docs/phases.md

 So an [`RWPhase`](@ref mim::RWPhase) is the standard pattern for whole-world transformations:

-> analyze the old program, rebuild the transformed program, then replace the old world.
+@note analyze the old program, rebuild the transformed program, then replace the old world.

 ### Cleanup